Victor A. Bergman

 - Schnider, Shamberg & May, Chtd., Associate, 1975 – 1978

 - Schnider, Shamberg & May, Chtd, Principal, 1978 – 1984

 Master of the Bench, Kansas Inn of Court

-    Call us toll free at 866-484-8966 to learn more about ways we can help you receive justice and recover money.
+Call us at 816-474-0004 to learn more about ways we can help you receive justice and recover money.
 Or, schedule a free consultation at our offices in Kansas City or Overland Park.
 We represent clients throughout Kansas City and the Midwest region.